tomzx/agi-concept-map/README.md

 * Serve as a refresher
 * Find related topics of interest
 * Guide newcomers in the domain by exploring topics by their relatedness
+* Get an idea of the size of the domain

 ## Contributing